-In Married... with Children, Al spent an entire episode trying to construct a carpentry workbench, but proves ridiculously inept at it as a result of his apparent inability to follow the the instructions in the manual provided.
-In a Throw the Dog a Bone moment, his daughter Kelly (who had been flanderised over time to be the resident moron) not only fixes the bench and makes it look exactly like it should, she does so in seconds.
+- In Married... with Children, Al spent an entire episode trying to construct a carpentry workbench, but proves ridiculously inept at it as a result of his apparent inability to follow the the instructions in the manual provided.
+In a Throw the Dog a Bone moment, his daughter Kelly (who had been flanderized over time to be the resident moron) not only fixes the bench and makes it look exactly like it should, she does so in seconds.

-The Doctor threw the TARDIS manual in a supernova because he disagreed with it.
+- The Doctor threw the TARDIS manual in a supernova because he disagreed with it.
 This must have taken some time, as the Eighth Doctor claimed there was a volume 21...to the quickstart guide.

-In the original series, in one episode, the Fourth Doctor sees Romana reading it, and when she suggests a control that she notices to be essential in operating the TARDIS (and one that The Doctor has heretofore never used), he says "Hmm...
+- In the original series, in one episode, the Fourth Doctor sees Romana reading it, and when she suggests a control that she notices to be essential in operating the TARDIS (and one that The Doctor has heretofore never used), he says "Hmm...
 Interesting," and then proceeds to rip the page out of the manual and throw it away.

-In the The Young Ones episode Nasty, Vyvyan and Mike are trying to set up their new VHS player and after a discussion about why it isn't working, It turns out that Vyvyan has been reading the manual for a toaster by mistake and (despite making some toast with the VHS player) it still fails to work.
+- In The Young Ones episode Nasty, Vyvyan and Mike are trying to set up their new VHS player and after a discussion about why it isn't working, It turns out that Vyvyan has been reading the manual for a toaster by mistake and (despite making some toast with the VHS player) it still fails to work.

 Mike: Maybe you shouldn't have poured all of that washing―up liquid in it.

-Vyvyan: But it says here, Michael look, ‘Ensure machine is clean, and free from dust’!
+Vyvyan: But it says here, Michael, look, ‘Ensure machine is clean, and free from dust’!

-Mike: Yeah, but it don't say, 'Ensure the machine is full of washing-up liquid.
-I mean, it doesn’t say, ‘Ensure you don’t chop up your video machine with an axe, put all the bits in a plastic bag, and bung ‘em down the lavatory’!
+Mike: Of course not, I mean, it doesn’t say, ‘Ensure you don’t chop up your video machine with an axe, put all the bits in a plastic bag, and bung ‘em down the lavatory’!

-In Man Stroke Woman a recurring sketch is of a man who refuses to read instructions his wife offers him.
+- In Man Stroke Woman a recurring sketch is of a man who refuses to read instructions his wife offers him.
 This always ends in something quite bizarre happening, such as their dog exploding because he was given the wrong food.

-In one episode of Home Improvement, Tim doesn't think he needs to read the instructions for his new entertainment system because "this is just the manufacturer's opinion of how to put this together."
+- In one episode of Home Improvement, Tim doesn't think he needs to read the instructions for his new entertainment system because "this is just the manufacturer's opinion of how to put this together."
 Hilarity Ensues.

-Tim could be the posterboy for Did Not Read the Manual.
+- Tim could be the posterboy for Did Not Read the Manual.

-In the Babylon 5 episode "Eyes", Garibaldi has the parts to a Kawasaki Ninja ZX motorcycle and is trying to put them together.
+- In the Babylon 5 episode "Eyes", Garibaldi has the parts to a Kawasaki Ninja ZX motorcycle and is trying to put them together.
 Good news, Garibaldi has a manual for it.
 Better news, he's actually trying to read it.
 Bad news... it's in Japanese, which Garibaldi doesn't understand.

 Mythology and Religion